 Unlike many toxic health effects of chemicals, a carcinogenic effect may take many years to develop and there may be no early warning of adverse effects.
 A diagnosis of cancer may not be made until long after exposure ceases and it may not be simple to link the disease to an exposure at work.

-Managing Chemical Health Hazards at Your Workplace
+How To Manage Chemical Health Hazards In The Workplace